Swapnil1105-arc/drone_delievery_button/README.md

 After ~10 seconds, it automatically resets for the next click.

 # 🗂️ Project Structure
-drone-delivery-animation/
+drone-delivery-animation\
 ├── index.html        # Main HTML file containing the SVG and structure\
 ├── style.css         # Contains all animations, transitions, and styling\
-└── script.js         # Handles click events and timing control\
+└── script.js         # Handles click events and timing control

 # ⚡ How It Works